Cerasee Tea Benefits | Everything you need to know!

 Support Digestive Health

 That pizza you had earlier isn't sitting too well in your stomach?
 No worries, brew a cup of cerasee tea, it's a go to for Caribbean moms.
 It's bitter characteristics stimulate bile production that helps to break down food and expel bloating.

-Cerasee is a long time remedy used to flush residual medication and drug related toxins like THC out of the blood.
+Cerasee is a long time remedy used to flush residual medication and drug related toxins from the body.
 If used continuously over a short period of time, its potent diuretic properties can dehydrate the body.

 In the Caribbean, Cerasee is sometimes combined with other herbs to make a "bush" bath that is used to alleviate skin conditions like eczema, rash or ring worms (fungal infections)

 Cerasee Tea is great for women experiencing menstrual cramps.
-It helps to alleviate pain and cramps.
+It may help to alleviate pain and cramps.

 How to make Cerasee Tea

 Cerasee can either be made from tea bags or the raw herb.
 If can usually be found at your local health food store or ethnic market.